danangcrysnanto/bovine-graphs-mapping/README.md

-## Sequence read mapping and variant discovery from breed-specific augmented references in cattle
+## **Sequence read mapping and variant discovery from bovine breed-specific augmented reference graphs**

 Repository contains scripts to reproduce results in the paper as below:

 > Danang Crysnanto and Hubert Pausch.
-Sequence read mapping and variant discovery from breed-specific augmented references in cattle. *Biorxiv*
+Sequence read mapping and variant discovery from bovine breed-specific augmented reference graphs. *Biorxiv*

 ---